Hostiles (film): Production

+Cooper wrote Hostiles, based on a decades old manuscript (the eighties) by the late screenwriter Donald E. Stewart.

 The project was announced in February 2016 with Scott Cooper as director and Christian Bale starring.
 In March, Rosamund Pike was cast, and a production start date of July was announced.
 In April, Jesse Plemons was cast.
 Wes Studi and Adam Beach were signed in June.
 In mid-July, Timothée Chalamet joined the cast.

 Filming began late July in Santa Fe, New Mexico.
 Ben Foster was added to the cast at the beginning of filming.
 Ryan Bingham, who also stars in the film, wrote and performed "How Shall A Sparrow Fly" for the soundtrack.
 Max Richter composed the score for the film, which was released by Deutsche Grammophon.

 Release

 The film had its world premiere at the Telluride Film Festival on September 2, 2017.
 It was also screened at the Toronto International Film Festival on September 10, 2017.
 Shortly after, Entertainment Studios acquired U.S. distribution rights to the film.
-It was released in a limited release in the United States on December 22, 2017, before expanding wide a month later.
+It was in a limited release in the United States on December 22, 2017, before expanding wide a month later.

 Reception

 Box office

-Hostiles grossed $29.8 million in the United States and Canada, and $5.8 million in other territories, for a worldwide total of $35.5 million.
+Hostiles grossed $29.8 million in the United States and Canada, and $5.8 million in other territories, for a worldwide total of $35.7 million.